Daniel-Warner-X/design-with-cursor-quickstart/development-environment-setup.md

 This guide will help you set up a basic development environment for managing your Cursor project using Git on macOS.
 It is tailored for designers who are new to coding workflows.

+If you prefer to use a graphical user interface, [GitHub Desktop](https://github.com/apps/desktop) is also available.

 ## 1. Install Homebrew (Recommended)
 Homebrew is a package manager for macOS that makes it easy to install software.